-With our shedload of industry knowledge, we want to help you spot a rogue tenant a mile off.
+With our shedload of industry knowledge, we want to help you spot insolvent or bad tenants a mile away.
 The reality is – it’s largely up to you.
 So, we’ve collected five smart, precautionary steps you can take today so your property is leased by suitable and secure tenants tomorrow.

 Ensure you have a thorough application process for every new tenant.
 It seems obvious, but often this step is overlooked or rushed, especially when trying to promptly get payments rolling in.
 Not only is a robust screening process a smart way to find the best-suited tenant for your property in the short-term, but in the long-term it will save you time, stress, and money.

 Firstly, we recommend determining if your applicant is leasing under a company entity?
 If the answer is yes, research that company to discover:

 - If they are in administration, or have they ever been?